19 Unique Places To Visit In Venice You Will Love

 Located in the heart of Venice, Mocenigo Palace features costumes, fabrics, furnishings, and remarkable scents from 17th and 18th-century Venice.
 It is named after the Meconigo family, one of the most prestigious families in Venetian aristocracy.

 The palace gives you a glimpse into Venetian nobility’s everyday lives and traditions, primarily through their fashion and perfume.
 The Perfume Museum inside the Mocenigo Palace takes you through the history of Venetian perfumery.
-And aside from historical artefacts and original instruments, they also display a vast collection of perfume bottles with extraordinary ancient craftsmanship.
+Aside from historical artefacts and original instruments, they also display a vast collection of perfume bottles made from extraordinary ancient craftsmanship.

 Mocenigo Palace was designated the Museum and Study Centre of the History of Fabrics and Costumes in 1985.
 Today, it has an extensive collection of textiles and costumes and a first-floor library covering the history of costumes, fabrics, and fashion, especially from the 18th century.